PS 34's Eco-Fashion Project 2018

 For more information, visit National Wildlife Federation's Eco-Schools' website.

-Event sponsored by National Wildlife Federation Greenpoint Eco-Schools Program.
+Event produced by Tina Wong and sponsored by National Wildlife Federation Greenpoint Eco-Schools Program.

 The Greenpoint Eco-Schools program is made possible with funding provided by the Office of the New York State Attorney General and the New York State Department of Environmental Conservation through the Greenpoint Community Environmental Fund.